Automotive Service Technology (AUTO)

 AUTO2230 | Auto Internship | Internship (8 Credits)

 Supervised training in repairing various problems with customer vehicles while working at an automotive repair facility.
-Need department director approval; must follow approved guidelines listed in the internship packet.
+Need department director approval (application must be submitted at least 8 weeks prior to start of the Internship); must follow approved guidelines listed in the internship packet.
 This course can be taken in lieu of AUTO2220 Production.